We may earn a commission when you buy through links in our articles. Learn more.

-Playing a board game with your lover sparks joy and builds trust, so we've listed 17 of the best couples' board games money can buy.
+Playing a board game with your lover sparks joy and builds trust, so we've picked out the very best couples' board games money can buy.

 Best board games for couples guide - Wargamer compilation edited photo showing box art for War of the Ring, Fog of Love, Hive Pocket, and Codenames Duet, overlaid on a photo of the 7 Wonders Duel box art